 If you have a tear that involves a significant loss of rotator cuff tissue, finding a solution can be more challenging.
 In the past, surgical techniques used to address this problem included undergoing a partial repair, a partial repair with bridging graft or a tendon transfer, or even a reverse total shoulder replacement.

 For patients who have experienced failed rotator cuff repair and have found themselves left with irreparable rotator cuff tears, superior capsule reconstruction offers a viable solution for treatment.
 The surgery involves anchoring a graft between the socket and the head of the upper arm bone to restore continuity to the capsule and mechanical balance to the joint.
 Although this treatment is relatively new, research shows that SCR is biomechanically superior to traditional bridging graft procedures.

-To learn more about this cutting-edge procedure, contact Arizona Center for Hand to Shoulder Surgery for an in-person or remote appointment with Dr. Agrawal today.
+To learn more about this cutting-edge procedure, contact Arizona Center for Hand to Shoulder Surgery for an in-person or remote appointment with Dr. Hovis today.